mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

     security.md
 ```

-Then the correction incidents started arriving.
+Then the corrections piled up.
 The version downgrade.
 The fabricated diagnosis.
 The `git checkout` disaster.
 These weren't failures I wanted to avoid in the abstract; they were specific things that had happened, with timestamps and consequences.
 They belonged in a separate layer, not lumped with technical rules.